 Wells Fargo has extensive disability accommodation policies, processes, tools, and resources in place to support team members with disabilities.
 However, some team members choose not to reach out for accommodations because, unlike LaVergne, their disabilities are invisible.

-In partnership with Wells Fargo, the Center for Talent Innovation (CTI) published a first-of-its-kind study that found 30 percent of college-educated employees working full time in white-collar professions in the U.S. have a disability.
+In partnership with Wells Fargo, the Center for Talent Innovation (CTI) published a first-of-its-kind study (PDF) that found 30 percent of college-educated employees working full time in white-collar professions in the U.S. have a disability.
 Sixty-two percent of employees with disabilities have “nonevident or invisible disabilities” — meaning other people can’t tell that these employees have a disability upon meeting them.
 Additionally, only 21 percent of employees with disabilities disclose them to their employers’ human resources departments.

 “The majority of people with disabilities are those with nonevident disabilities,” said Kathy Martinez, head of Disability and Accessibility Strategy at Wells Fargo.
 “Very often, fear and misconceptions make them want to stay under the radar.
 However, when the work culture is welcoming and supportive, people with all types of disabilities are more willing to disclose and request accommodations, which can help them be more productive and engaged.”

 Every year, Wells Fargo reaches out to self-identified team members with disabilities to share information about team member career development tools and resources.

 “At Wells Fargo, we encourage our team members with disabilities to self-identify so we can make sure they are aware of the full range of support and resources the company provides,” said Jose Garcia, senior vice president and manager of Diversity Talent Acquisition Strategy.
 “As an individual with an invisible disability, I personally view it as my responsibility to disclose this since others wouldn’t know about it otherwise.”